davidcoles/simple-balancer/README.md

 If you're interested I can add more complete examples - let me know!

+All the server we're going to use here need to be on the same subnet/VLAN (unless you're using BGP to advertise the VIP to your router, in which case the client can be anywhere on your network).

 ## Backend servers

 Set up two or more servers running a webserver on port 80.
 Add the VIP